iamdcj/javascripts/core/asynchronicity/promises/README.md

 # Promise

-A `Promise` is an object represents the result of an asynchronous operation. **The result of a promise can either be successful or failed.** I
+A `Promise` is an object which represents the result of an asynchronous operation. **The result of a promise can either be successful or failed.**

-_Promises allow engineers to fire some asynchronous code, and handle the result of that code when it completes at some point in the future._

-The `Promise` object is attached with callback functions to run based on the result of the operation, for example;
+The `Promise` object is attached with callback functions to run based on the result of the operation, take the following asynchronous functional call;

 ##### Pseudo Promise

 ```
-// Async function
+// Async function call
 const promise = someAsyncFunction(doThis);

-// Promise object callbacks
+// Promise object w/ callbacks
 // 1 for success, 1 for failure
 promise.then(handleSuccessCallback, handleFailureCallback);

 ```

+## Why use `Promises`?

-`Promise`s don't immediately return a value, a la a regular event callback, but instead act as a bridge between a value, or the reason a value can't be returned.
+`Promise`s allow engineers to fire some asynchronous code, and handle the result of that code when it completes at some point in the future; `Promise`s don't immediately return a value, as per a regular event callback, but instead act as a bridge between a value, or the reason a value can't be returned.

-So, in plain ol' English; you ask for something, instead of receiving an immediate response, you're instead presented with a maybe(the `Promise`) - the answer could eventually be 'yes' or 'no', but you have to wait on something before you get the answer.

 ## **The States of a `Promise`**

 Every `Promise` has three states throughout its lifecycle;

+- Pending
 - Fulfilled
 - Rejected

-- Pending
+### **Pending**

+The `pending` state is the default state of a promise, and only when a promise has been `fulfilled` or `rejected` will it come out of its `pending` state.

 ### **Fulfilled**